 Have you ever missed filing a VAT return?
 If so, you’ll be familiar with HMRC’s ‘central assessment of VAT’ process.
-This process has now changed, making it more important than ever to file your VAT returns correctly and on time.
+This process changed in 2023, making it more important than ever to file your VAT returns correctly and on time.

 What is central assessment of VAT?